 How investigators say the killings of two University of South Florida students unfolded

-Zamil Limon and Nahida Bristy, both 27 and originally from Bangladesh, were last seen nearly two weeks ago.
-Limon’s body was found a week after they disappeared, and investigators believe Bristy was also killed.
+Zamil Limon and Nahida Bristy, both 27 and originally from Bangladesh, were last seen nearly two weeks ago in Tampa.
+Limon’s body was found a week later, and investigators believe Bristy was also killed.
+Her body has not been found.

 Hisham Abugharbieh, Limon’s roommate, has been charged with two counts of first-degree premeditated murder with a weapon in the deaths of the students.
-He is expected in court for a status hearing Tuesday.
+A judge ruled Tuesday he will remain in detention as he awaits trial.

-Prosecutors filed a motion last week to keep Abugharbieh in jail while he faces the charges, laying out a detailed timeline of how investigators think the two students may have died as well as their and the suspect’s actions around the time they went missing.
+In a motion prosecutors filed last week to keep Abugharbieh, 26, in jail while he faces the charges, they laid out a detailed timeline of how investigators think the two University of South Florida students may have died as well as their and the suspect’s actions around the time they went missing.

 Here’s a look at what they say unfolded.